syedmeesamali/JS_HTML_CSS/README.md

 # JS, HTML and CSS
 JavaScript, HTML and CSS
-This repo contains various source code files for homeworks related to edx courses on JavaScript, Web-programming, HTML and CSS.
+This repo contains various source code files for works related to edx courses on JavaScript, Web-programming, HTML and CSS.
+Some projects are more professional.
-1. "Calendar.html" is homework assignment for CSS work from edx course.
-2. "website-1.html" is practice page for various JScript codes from IvanOnTech blockchain course, Edx courses and JS Book "Eloquent Javascript".
-3. "Func-2.js" is indepedent javascript file to be used with "Website-1.html" as practice also.
-4. "petstore.js" is for HW-2 of javascript course from edx
-5. "petstore.html" is for hosting the "petstore.js" script file.
-6. This readme is not as regularly updated.
-Best way to see updates in any repo is by seeing the comment of any latest commits.
-I try to keep my commits descriptive.
-7. "Previous" folder stores all the files i complete work (mostly tutorials related at the moment (05 Sept 2018).
-8. "Functions" folder is to store various function files as independent .js files or any functional programming related exercises.
+1. Projects folder has projects like Twitter list, Flask Hosting, Scroll, Multi-page, CRUD with Sqlite, API integration, Ajax related and a Tetris Game
+2. BOT for Gemini Crypto Exchange.
+3. Some basic react work
+4. General Javascript examples

+For more details please visit the relevant folders.